-Work with DPW departments or other local or state officials to address stormwater systems, clogged culverts, or other areas identified as man-made mosquito problem areas
+• Work with DPW departments or other local or state officials to address stormwater systems, clogged culverts, or other areas identified as man-made mosquito problem areas

 Describe: NCMCD is in direct communication with both state DOT and local DPW departments with regard to clogged culverts, general drainage issues, and stormwater systems.
 NCMCD coordinates with several local DPWs annually to clean outfall areas and drainage pipes and associated drainage ditches of sand and debris that may eventually discharge into adjacent wetlands.
-Some town departments have assisted NCMCD by bearing the burden of disposing of sands and sediments NCMCD removes from drainage ditches and/or streams.
-NCMCD has communicated with several Conservation Agents and Planning Board members in recent years relative to review, advice and discussion of stormwater issues. • Work with groups as described above on long term solutions?
-Describe: • Conduct or participate in any cooperative research or restoration projects?
-Describe: • Participate in any state/regional/national workgroups or panels, or attend any meeting pertaining to the above?
-Describe: • Work on any biological control projects, such as enhancement of habitat for native predators, release of predatory fish or invertebrates, etc.?
-Describe: CHILD REN AND FAMILIES PROTECTION ACT (CFPA) Is you r program impacted by the CFPA?
-Yes If yes, please explain: Throughout the Districts service area, NCMCD has approximately 225 schools and 250+ day cares that must comply with this law.
+Some town departments have assisted NCMCD by bearing the burden of disposing of sands and sediments NCMCD removes

+- Work with groups as described above on long term solutions?
+Describe: - Conduct or participate in any cooperative research or restoration projects?
+Describe: - Participate in any state/regional/national workgroups or panels, or attend any meeting pertaining to the above?

+Describe:

+• Work on any biological control projects, such as enhancement of habitat for native predators, release of predatory fish or invertebrates, etc.?

+Describe:

+CHILDREN AND FAMILIES PROTECTION ACT (CFPA)

+Is your program impacted by the CFPA?
+Yes

+If yes, please explain: Throughout the Districts service area, NCMCD has approximately 225 schools and 250+ day cares that must comply with this law.
 Each school/day care has been located either through parcel maps, when available, or through geocoding, combined with aerial photography.
 These properties are excluded from routine applications.
 The exclusion zones are clearly marked on the ULV route maps that are posted on the districts website in an effort to keep the public informed of the exclusionary status of these areas.

-If you have data on compliance rates with the CFPA within your program area, please list here: be any difficulties you have had with the implementation of your program due to the please elaborate here: Comm nents: NATIO NAL POLLUTANT DISCHARGE ELIMINATION SYSTEM (NPDES) PERMIT PROGRAM Did your program report any adverse incidents during this reporting period?
-No If yes, If yes, please list any corrective actions here:
+If you have data on compliance rates with the CFPA within your program area, please list here:

+Describe any difficulties you have had with the implementation of your program due to the CFPA, please elaborate here:

+NATIONAL POLLUTANT DISCHARGE ELIMINATION SYSTEM (NPDES) PERMIT PROGRAM

+Did your program report any adverse incidents during this reporting period?
+No

+If yes, please list any corrective actions here: